 - 6-8 Star Anise , Badiya Phool

-- Heat a thick bottom wok or a skillet on medium heat.
+- Heat a wok or a skillet on medium heat.

-- Add Whole Coriander, Cumin seed, Black Cumin seed, Fennel seed, Cinnamon, Cloves, Black Pepper, Star Anise, and Black Cardamom to the wok.
-Turn the heat down to low and roast spices for 5 to 6 minutes while stirring continuously.
-Take the spices out in a bowl and set it aside to cool down.
+- Add whole coriander, cumin seed, clack cumin seed, fennel seed, cinnamon, cloves, black pepper, star anise, and black cardamom to the wok.
+Turn the heat down to low and dry roast the spices for 5 to 6 minutes while stirring continuously.
+Take the spices out in a bowl and set them aside to cool down.

-- Grind Nutmeg, Green Cardamom and Mace until fine powder forms.
-Take the spice blend out in a large bowl.
-Now grind all the roasted spices and Bay Leaves at once or in a batch until fine powder forms.
+- Now grind all the roasted spices and bay leaves at once or in a batch until a fine powder forms.

-- Add the roasted spiced blend into non-roasted spice blend and mix it until well combined.
+- Add the roasted spice blend into the non-roasted spice blend and mix it until well combined.